 Beeping Smoke Detectors That Won't Stop!
 It seems smoke detectors prefer to start causing trouble when the entire family is comfortably sleeping and it is the middle of the night.
 But, as simple as it seems, getting the smoke detectors to stop beeping and do their smoke detecting jobs require a few steps to properly reset the unit after replacing the batteries to ensure those chirps don't continue through the night (making your next day a miserable one).
 To prevent you from calling the fire department, or an electrician unnecessarily, we've put together a guide for how to reset those sometimes pesky smoke detectors.
 Click here to view.

-An Unknown Tripped GFI Circuit: Since the '80s, GFI circuits have been used in homes to severe a circuit connection when the current between an energized conductor and a neutral return conductor are unbalanced.
+An Unknown Tripped GFI Circuit: Since the '80s, GFI circuits have been used in homes to sever a circuit connection when the current between an energized conductor and a neutral return conductor is unbalanced.
 Simply put, they were added as a way to make the electricity in your home safer.
 And, over the following decades, they were added to more areas of the house from bathrooms to the laundry area.
 But often, homeowners are not aware when their GFI circuits are tripped, or unknowingly turned off by the younglings running around the house.
 When these circuits are turned off, it's easy to reenable the electricity.
 Simply press the usually red reset button (often found above the test button) found on an outlet by the circuit.
 Many electricians will tie all outdoor outlets to the garage GFI, so if you're having trouble make sure to check the outlets there to see if it has been tripped.
 If you can't figure it out, give us a call for a free phone consultation and if we can't help you solve it through some basic troubleshooting on the phone, we'll send out an electrician to discover the root problem.

 The Panel Breaker Has Unexpectedly Been Tripped!
 Without the breakers on, you won't get power to those tripped areas of the house.
 If you don't have power, we recommend checking your electrical panel and looking for any tripped breakers.
 If one has been tripped and you can't get it to move over, remember that some breakers require flipping the breaker to the off position before you can turn it back on.
 If you continue to have trouble with power to certain parts of your house after resetting the breakers, give us a call and we'll schedule a time for one of our trained electricians to troubleshoot and find the problem's source on-site.